MarvelUsoroh/tagtapgo/tagtapgo-app/docs/ANIMATIONS_POLISH_SUMMARY.md

 - ✅ Touch targets are minimum 44x44px
 - ✅ TypeScript compiles without errors
 - ✅ No console errors or warnings
+- ✅ Toast notifications responsive on mobile
+- ✅ Modals display correctly on desktop
+- ✅ No stale data flashes on page reload

 ## Browser Compatibility